SineAndie/APAM/README.md

 ```

 The parameter map can be manually changed via setmap (still needs a bit
-of work/cleanup but in progress!)
+of work/cleanup but functionality is there)

 ``` r
 ##default formulation: